The Main Hot Tub Start-up Chemicals and How to Use Them

 • Acidic chemicals such as pH decreasers should not be combined with alkaline chemicals such as pH or alkalinity increasers.
 This can cause a dangerous reaction.

-• Oxidizing and non-oxidizing shocks should not be mixed or other chemicals.
+• Oxidizing and non-oxidizing shocks should not be mixed with other chemicals.
 This can cause a decrease in effectiveness or dangerous hazardous reactions.

 • Avoid mixing different brands or chemicals, as compatibility may vary between them.